Guidelines, Media Contacts and More

 UCF has faculty experts and researchers available for comment and interviews on wide array of topics, including:

-Commercial, private, documentary or student crews interested in filming on campus (whether indoors or outdoors) also should call 407-823-5828 for guidelines.
+Commercial, private, documentary or student crews interested in filming on campus (whether indoors or outdoors) also should contact Mark Schlueb for guidelines.
 Crews are encouraged to call several weeks in advance.
 In many cases, a location agreement must be signed and proof of insurance provided.
 UCF Communications may also request to review scripts for those portions of the production that would take place on campus.
 UCF assesses each filming request to determine any potential impact to operations.
 Filming that could interrupt learning, obstruct student access to facilities or campus services, or pose a distraction to other campus activities, may be declined.
 Additionally, filming inside areas or facilities that require additional staff support due to the location and/or the presence of specialized equipment could incur a cost.
 Filming that depicts criminal activity, weapons, physical altercations, violence, the threat of violence, or the aftermath of violence are typically prohibited in order to minimize the potential disruption to campus.

 Additional restrictions and capacity limitations may apply to campus research labs.

-Everyone who parks on UCF’s campus must display a valid parking permit.
+Everyone who parks on UCF’s campus must have a valid parking permit.
 Media in unmarked vehicles are required to display a special “media” hang tag, which may be picked up at the UCF Communications office before arriving on campus.
 Marked television trucks are not required to carry the “media” decal, as their vehicle is considered a valid permit.

 Permits picked up at the UCF Communications office must be returned upon leaving campus.
 For pick-up and return, we are located at in the Communications and Marketing division office at 12443 Research Parkway, Suite 301, in the Central Florida Research Park, adjacent to campus.
 Click for a campus map.